orsonteodoro/muslx32/README.md

 ### Buggy

 The following are may present bugs after trying to fix assembly optimizations.
+Disabling use flags (mmx,sse,sse2) and some patches may fix the problem.

 package | notes
 --- | ---
-libjpeg-turbo | will crash on some photos and may prevent pictures loading from the app that uses the library ffmpeg or firefox | It may not play some YouTube videos completely.
+libjpeg-turbo | will crash on some photos and may prevent pictures loading from the app that uses the library like for feh. ffmpeg or firefox | It may not play some YouTube videos completely.
 It will play a few seconds then stop.
 It's either ffmpeg or Firefox's fault.
+The debugger said ffmpeg from what I recall.

 ### Needs testing